-An HTTP request/response consumes a single client-initiated, bidirectional stream.
+All client-initiated bidirectional streams are used for HTTP requests and responses.
 A bidirectional stream ensures that the response can be readily correlated with the request.
-This means that the client's first request occurs on QUIC stream 4, with subsequent requests on stream 8, 12, and so on.
+This means that the client's first request occurs on QUIC stream 0, with subsequent requests on stream 4, 8, and so on.
+HTTP/QUIC does not use server-initiated bidirectional streams.
+The use of unidirectional streams is discussed in Section 3.3.